 Publishing Addiction Science is a comprehensive guide for addiction scientists - especially novice researchers - facing the complex process of publishing in scholarly journals.
 Written by an international group of addiction science journal editors and their colleagues, Publishing Addiction Science tackles such issues as choosing a journal, publishing qualitative research, responding to reviewers’ reports, becoming a reviewer yourself, and appropriate responses to ethical issues common to addiction science publishing.
-International in its scope, and now in a thoroughly revised, expanded and updated second edition, the book gives special attention to the challenges for researchers from developing and non-English-speaking countries.
-Publishing Addiction Science is co-sponsored by the International Society of Addiction Journal Editors, and the Society for the Study of Addiction.
+International in its scope, and now in a thoroughly revised, expanded and updated third edition, the book gives special attention to the challenges for researchers from developing and non-English-speaking countries.
+Publishing Addiction Science is co-sponsored by Addiction, the International Society of Addiction Journal Editors, and the Society for the Study of Addiction.

 The Wiley Author Services website offers many benefits and services to journal and book authors, including